Vladislav-Pantiukhin92/LeetCode-problems-solutions/README.md

 # LeetCode-problems-solutions
-The repository comprises a number of programming solutions to LeetCode problems (in Python).
+The repository comprises a number of programming solutions to LeetCode problems (in Python language).

 URL: https://leetcode.com/